jvorhauer/spikes/README.md

 That scope-creep led to the idea of creating a simple CRM system, with Users logging their activities with Employees of Companies.
 This backend will focus on storing the data created by the users in a traceable, retrievable and recoverable way.
 The integration with email and other external systems is not included yet.

+In the end I produced a simple note-taking backend.
+All aspirations for more functionality seem over the top at the moment.
+With the current implementation of Note all the considered extra's can be implemented at the frontend.

 * [etm](https://dagraham.github.io/etm-dgraham/)
 * [UpBase](https://upbase.io/)